How To Make a Resume

 By Xtensio (This post includes a free tool.)

-Your resume is the first impression you make while applying for jobs.
+Your CV is the first impression you make while applying for jobs.
 This means that your resume needs to showcase all the important details about your professional background clearly and accurately.
-Follow along with the instructional copy in Xtensio’s resume template and the tips in this guide to create a powerful resume that will help you land your dream job.
+Follow along with the instructional copy in Xtensio’s template and the tips in this guide to help land your dream job.

 Xtensio’s FREE Resume Template and Editable Examples

-Your starting point to create and share a beautiful resume, without any design experience.
+Your starting point to create and share a beautiful CV, without any design experience.

 Xtensio is a collaborative workspace where teams can easily create and share beautiful living documents